Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 Where an ellipse with identical x- and y-radius is a circle.

 Despite defining the shape as a circle, on screen, it appears stretched.
-This is because shapes use the gl coordinate system, which is **normalized**.
+This is because shapes use the GL coordinate system, which is **normalized**.
 Thus, how long the x- and y-radius of a circle are depends on the width and height of its render area.
-By widening the window, the render area expands, thus increasing the its width.
+By widening the window, the render area expands, increasing its width and thus stretching our circle.

 We have two ways to correct this.
-Firtly, we can force the render area inside an `AspectFrame`, that makes sure the aspect ratio of the `RenderArea` is always square:
+The easiest of which is putting the render area inside an `AspectFrame`, which forces it to always maintain the correct aspect ratio, square in this case:

 ```julia
 render_area = RenderArea()